-You can save money into your LISA as a lump sum or by putting in money when you want.
-The government will add a 25% bonus monthly to your savings every year until your 50th birthday.
-After the age of 50, you can save it for a rainy retirement day.
+You can save money into your Lifetime ISA as a lump sum or by putting in money when you want.
+The government will add a 25% bonus monthly to your savings every year until you turn 50.
+After the age of 50, you can save it for retirement.

 If you’re terminally ill or you die, the penalty does not apply.

-How Soon Can I Use My LISA to Buy My First Home?
+When Can I Use My Lifetime ISA to Buy My Home?

 The LISA provides two savings options: